anthkris/learnPhaserZenva/README.md

 # learnPhaserZenva

-This repo has the code used for learning and building the Space Hipster game.
+This repo has the code used for learning and building the Zenva Phaser games.repo